jensbech/feeding-tube/README.md

-# A terminal UI for watching YouTube.
+# A terminal UI for watching YouTube
-- Add and manage subscriptions.
+- Add and manage subscriptions
-- Search and watch any video.
+- Search and watch any video
-- Vibe coded.
+- Vibe coded

 ## Requirements